Spring Garden Revival

 Professional Edging Material Selection & Installation Techniques for Dennis's Glacial Till & Rocky New England Soils

 Dennis’s soils—glacial till, sandy outwash, rocky shallow, and marine clay—require careful material selection and installation.
-Flexible plastic or rubber edging costs 0.50-1.50/linear ft and lasts 5-10 years; it is easy to install but less durable.
-Metal (aluminum/steel) edging, at 2-4/ft, offers clean lines and 15-25 years of service, but must be corrosion-resistant due to coastal salt.
+Flexible plastic or rubber edging (0.50-1.50/linear ft) offers easy curves and lasts 5-10 years.
+Metal (aluminum/steel) edging (2-4/ft) provides clean lines and 15-25 years of durability, but must be corrosion-resistant due to coastal salt exposure.
 Natural stone or brick (3-8/ft) is permeable and permanent, ideal for Historic Districts.
-Poured concrete curbing (4-10/ft) is the most durable, withstanding MA’s freeze-thaw cycles and lasting 25+ years.
-Installation requires excavation to 6-8 inches (below the 36-48 inch frost line), a 3/4" crushed stone base, setting bed sand, and compacted backfill to prevent frost heaving and accommodate soil expansion.
+Poured concrete curbing (4-10/ft) is the most durable (25+ years) and resists MA freeze-thaw cycles.
+Installation requires excavation to 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill.
+Materials must withstand freeze-thaw, UV, and salt, and accommodate glacial till expansion and contraction.

 Seasonal Edging Calendar & Weather Timing for Dennis's Climate Zone 6b

-Dennis falls within USDA Zone 6b, with a climate that demands careful timing for lawn edging.
-Spring (April-May) is optimal after ground thaw and before peak plant growth.
-Summer (June-August) offers good soil conditions but avoid work during extreme heat (over 90°F).
-Fall (September-October) is ideal for preparing edges for winter.
+Dennis falls within USDA Zone 6b, with a climate that shapes optimal edging schedules.
+Spring (April-May) is ideal after ground thaw and before peak plant growth.
+Summer (June-August) offers the best soil conditions, but avoid extreme heat above 90°F. Fall (September-October) is suitable for preparing edges for winter.
 Winter (November-March) is not recommended due to frozen ground.
-Monitor weather through NWS Boston/Norton or NWS Albany for soil moisture and temperature (minimum 50°F for concrete curing).
-Avoid muddy conditions in glacial till or clay, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.
-Protect adjacent plantings and wildlife, especially during breeding seasons.
+Monitor weather via NWS Boston/Norton or NWS Albany to ensure soil moisture is optimal for clean cutting and that temperatures meet concrete curing minimums (50°F).
+Avoid working in muddy glacial till or marine clay, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.

 Stormwater Management & MS4 Compliance During Edging Operations in Dennis